 Lifestraw Go Water Filter Bottle Review

-In this Lifestraw Go water bottle review we aim to cover the main features of the Lifestraw water filter bottle.
+In this Lifestraw Go water bottle review we cover the main features of the Lifestraw water filter bottle.
 The Lifestraw Go water filter bottle filters out parasites and bacteria, making it suitable for drinking water from all sources.

 When it comes to Lifestraw vs Grayl the primary decisions to be made are about whether you want to suck the water with the Lifestraw filter bottle or push the water through the filter with the Grayl Ultralight water purifier bottle.

-A fabric loop with a metal ring and a carabiner clip allow you to attach the Lifestraw water bottle filter to any backpack.
+A fabric loop with a metal ring and a carabiner clip allows you to attach the Lifestraw water bottle filter to any backpack.
 The straw clips and locks back down into place when not in use.

 FAQs about the Lifestraw Go Filter Bottle

 - What is the Lifestraw Go made from? – BPA-free Tritan.

 - Does Lifestraw filter fluoride? – Yes the Lifestraw removes fluoride